jasonyang26b/Python-Machine-Learning/README.md

 I will add more documentation along the learning.
 Happy learning!

-## Model Evaluation and Hyperparameter Tuning
+## Week 4 - Model Evaluation and Hyperparameter Tuning
 - ``pipeline, make_pipeline:``
     - Chaining preprocessing + estimator into one object.
 Critical for avoiding data leakage during cross-validation.
 - ``cross_validation:``